Eligibility & Application

 Q: What qualifications do I need to apply?

 You must be a licensed or provisionally licensed (Pre-Licensed/License Eligible) mental health clinician with a graduate degree in psychotherapy, counseling, or a related field from an accredited institution.
-We also welcome unlicensed professionals practicing in jurisdictions where it is legal to practice counseling and psychotherapy without a license.
 You must also pass our peer-reviewed online application process.
-Finally, we require all of our member clinicians to show proof of liability insurance.

 Q: Can my group practice or clinic have an Open Path profile?